 10. Al-Azhar University

 Established in: 970 AD

 Despite not gaining university status until 1961, Al-Azhar University was established as early as 970 AD in Cairo, Egypt.
 Originally a ‘madrasa’, teaching students from primary to tertiary level, Al-Azhar University was first known as a center of Islamic learning but has since developed a modern curriculum of secular subjects, ensuring its survival.
 Through its time, the school has seen much political instability, most notably in the 12th century when a new dynasty took power and destroyed over 100,000 texts.
-Today, Al-Azhar University is ranked 701+ in the world rankings, and 37th in the QS University Rankings: Arab Region 2015, with a current enrollment of approximately 20,000 students.
+Today, Al-Azhar University is ranked 701+ in the world rankings, and 35th in the QS University Rankings: Arab Region 2016.
 In addition to traditional studies, the school also offers programs in business, economics, science, medicine, engineering and agriculture.

 Did you know…?
 The oldest university in Asia was founded in 1611 (University of Santo Tomas, the Philippines), the oldest university in the US was established in 1636 (Harvard University, Massachusetts), and the oldest university in Australia was established in 1850 (University of Sydney, New South Wales).

 *For more information about ranking categories, and answers to other frequently asked questions, click here.

 This article was originally published in July 2015.
 It was updated in September 2016 to incorporate the latest rankings positions.